State underfunding schools by 4 billion putting education on the brink of bankruptcy

 In 2019, education funding comprised 52% of our state budget; now, it's 43%, which, according to Superintendent of Instruction Chris Reykdal's latest budget request to the governor, puts the annual funding gap between what our state currently provides and what our schools need at $4 billion.
 Yet recovering from the pandemic isn't the sole cause, as some believe.
 Nor can school levies fill the gap.
 Underfunding education, lower student enrollment, and constant budget cuts are the culprits.
 Enrollment has increased while staff has decreased for four consecutive years.
 The following video was part of the October 23rd, 2024 Education Funding Crisis Town Hall meeting at Edmonds-Woodway High School:

-We reached out to the following Legislators for comment but only heard back late from Rep. Shelley Kloba from the 1st Legislative District that a statement from her would be forthcoming, which we'll add to this article:
+We reached out to the following Legislators for comment but only heard back from Rep. Shelley Kloba from the 1st Legislative District that a statement from her would be forthcoming, which we'll add to this article:

 derek.stanford@leg.wa.gov,